 13. Vitamin D - The Facts

 Vitamin D is fast becoming known as a ‘super-nutrient’.
-No longer just an important nutrient for healthy bones, research is now finding that deficiency of this fat-soluble vitamin can be linked to a wide range of health problems, including some of the most common chronic conditions of modern times.
+No longer just an important nutrient for healthy bones, research is now finding that low vitamin D may be linked to a wide range of health problems, including some of the most common chronic conditions of modern times.